agentrickard/domain/README.txt

   and gid for this grant are zero (0).

   - domain_site
-  Indicates whether a node is assigned to all affliaites.
+  Indicates whether a node is assigned to all affiliates.
 The only valid grant id for this realm is zero (0).

   - domain_id